pwcong/go-tools/net/port-scanner/README.md

 # Port Scanner
-A tool that can scan out port  which is opening
+A tool that can scan out port  which is opening.

 ## Usage
 ```